codingUnited/.github/profile/README.md

 ## Club Mission

 Coding United exists to help students grow from learners into engineers through hands-on collaboration and cross-disciplinary learning.
-Our mission is to make technical education practical, team-driven, and career-ready — by turning concepts into working projects and connecting classroom knowledge to real industry workflows.
+Our mission is to make technical education practical, team-driven, and career-ready, by turning concepts into working projects and connecting classroom knowledge to real industry workflows.

 ---